 Examples include serving in a glass with a plastic straw, adding soda water, using granulated sugar, using the wrong type of mint, the list goes on.
 If you have to add fruit, at least choose a fruit that grows in the south, in America.
-Strawberry is an example of an authentic addition.
+Strawberry or peach are examples of authentic additions.
 Let me briefly clarify my comment about granulated sugar.
 It can be used to make simple syrup.
-It should not be stirred into water or bourbon, as it does not completely incorporate.
-If you are too lazy to make simple syrup (which when made most simply, involves pouring equal parts water and sugar into a pyrex, and microwaving for about a minute) then at least seek out superfine sugar, which dissolves much more quickly than granulated sugar.
+It should not be stirred into water or bourbon as it does not completely incorporate.
+If you are too lazy to make simple syrup (which when made most simply, involves pouring equal parts water and sugar into a pyrex container/mug and microwaving for about a minute) then at least seek out superfine sugar, which dissolves much more quickly than granulated sugar.
 Lets look at a real world example of a Post-Modern Julep:

 Branch water is not I-talian sparkling water.
 They used lemon, but not a beaker.
 “Southern style.”
-I’ve had this julep, and it is enjoyable, but given their heritage, I expect better.
+I’ve had this julep and it is enjoyable, but given this bar’s heritage, I expect better.
 One could ask for no sparkling water, and no lemon, but it would still be served in a glass.

 Now, my gift to you, lets watch a true master craft a julep the way God intended:

 This master and champion of the julep discussed the seasonality of the julep, gave us a history lesson and a physics lesson, and recited a poem, all while teaching us the art of the mint julep.
 I have never seen such an informed and passionate barman.
 Truly an inspiration.